lehtoneo/team-app/docs/usage_instructions.md

 The app landing page has a Sign In button, if user is not logged in.
 By pressing the button, a sign in modal opens.
 User can create an account by pressing "Create account" from the modal.

+## Whats new?

+For the second return, I have refactored the code and implemented some new features.
+These features are:

+- A calendar, from which one can view their events.
+Events can also be edited from the calendar.
+- Event types.
+One can create event types for a team.
+Event types can have different colours, to distinguish them from the calendar
+- Team News.
+Admin of a team can create Team News, which can be read from the Team Main page.

 ## After signing in

 The rest of the instructions expect that user has logged in.